 Bushwhacker MuseumNevada

 The Bushwhacker Museum takes great pride in preserving the memories of Vernon County, Missouri.
-It is widely regarded as one of the premier small town museums in the Midwest.
+It is widely regarded as one of the premier small town museum in the Midwest.
 The Bushwhacker Museum is designed to appeal to all ages, with an informal atmosphere and many interactive exhibits.
 Children seem to be especially fascinated by the Native American exhibits, and enjoy playing "school" in the old child-sized classroom.
-The Bushwhacker Jail . . . is a rare example of prison facilities in the late nineteenth century.
+The Bushwhacker Jail is a rare example of prison facilities in the late nineteenth century.
 It is the oldest structure in Nevada, and one of the few buildings spared when Federal Militia burned Nevada to the ground in 1863.
 You can tour the beautifully restored jailer's family quarters, step inside a grim, dark jail cell, or marvel at the graffiti in the old drunk tank.

 Hunter-Dawson State Historic SiteNew Madrid